 Use a clipping path for hard edges.
 Choose image masking for soft, fuzzy, or transparent edges like hair and fur.

 A simple image takes a few minutes.
-Complex or highly detailed images take longer depending on curves and holes.
+Complex or highly detailed images take longer, depending on curves and holes.

 About the Author